 Indoor farming, hydroponics, vertical agriculture… These aren’t just buzzwords making their way around the ag world (and beyond).
-It is an industry making great strides in developing advanced, eco-friendly solutions for the future of farming, society and health of our planet.
+It is an industry making great strides in developing advanced, eco-friendly solutions for the future of farming, society, and the health of our planet.

 According to the UN’s 2019 World Population Prospects report, the human race is expected to grow to 9.8 billion by the year 2050.
 We’re talking about 2 billion more mouths to feed.